loganmarchione/loganmarchione.com/README.md

 This repo contains the source for https://loganmarchione.com, built via [Hugo](https://gohugo.io/).

-This repo also builds https://loganmarchione.github.io on every PR and update to every PR.
+This repo also builds https://loganmarchione.github.io and https://loganmarchione.dev on every PR and update to every PR.

 ## Usage